Greg Smith (rugby union, born 1974)

-Gregory James Smith (born 14 July 1974 in Hamilton, New Zealand) is a New Zealand former rugby union footballer, who played as a hooker.
+Gregory James Smith (born 14 July 1974) is a former professional rugby union footballer, who played as a hooker.

 Career

-Smith is 1.82 m tall and weighs 106 kg.
-He was born and raised in New Zealand but he qualified to play for Fiji because his father was born in Fiji.
+Smith was born and raised in New Zealand but he qualified to play for Fiji because his father was born there.
 He was first selected for Fiji by former coach Brad Johnstone on the recommendation of Waikato's John Boe.